RobertEcker/webradio/README.md

 - supports streaming to Chromecast - works only in Chromium-based browsers (Chrome, Opera, Vivaldi, Brave...)
 - supports AirPlay streaming - works only in Safari

-and some not so usefull features
+and some not so useful features

 - keyboard shortcuts
 - dark / light theme